HirofumiTsuda/BER/README.md

 ・correlation.hpp

 1. main.cpp
-With this file, we can invertigate BER in the following situation:
+With this file, we can investigate BER in the following situation:
 ・SNR (the power of channel Gaussian Noise) is fixed.
 ・The number of the users varies.
+・The modulation scheme is BPSK.
+・No error correction code is used.

 -- parameters (defined in #define)--
 CHIP : the number of components in sequences.
 This parameter is commonly used in all the users.